Scripts

 Scripts selected in the lower table, will remain in the upper selection screen after a reset.

-It must be noted that wild cards are not supported, instead the text entered in the Filter field is checked against the script name in the script record (i.e. HP will return all script records that contain the character sequence in the name).
+Wildcards are not supported.
+The text entered in the Filter field is checked against the script name in the record — for example, entering HP returns all script records with that character sequence in the name.

-If the list of available versions is not visible, then click on the > indicator to the left of the script name and the list of versions will appear.
-To select a version either double-click on the version or select it and use the down arrow.
+If the list of available versions is not visible, select the > indicator to the left of the script name and the list of versions will appear.
+To select a version select the version and then select the Include button.

 Once the scripts have been selected, select the Next button to select the OpCon system to which to deploy the scripts.

 If the Script Deployment Summary dialog has been selected, select the Finish button to start the deployment process.
-When Finish is selected, a confirmation message will be displayed requesting the user to confirm that deployment must take place.
-When the deployment process finishes, there will be one entry per script version in the result dialog.
+When Finish is selected, a confirmation message will be displayed asking you to confirm that deployment must take place.
+When the deployment process finishes, one entry per script version appears in the result dialog.
 If the deployment produces an error condition, the result will be colored red.

-If OpCon Deploy detects its copy of the repository has a different existing version from what it is importing from OpCon, the import will stop and an error message will warn the user that the version history differs.
+If OpCon Deploy detects its copy of the repository has a different existing version from what it is importing from OpCon, the import will stop and an error message will indicating that the version history differs.

-Click Close to return to the Script Deployment screen.
+Select the Close button to return to the Script Deployment screen.

 Browse